jlusiardi/homekit_python/doc/HomeKit-Accessory-Testing-Guide.md

 **Important**
 Please inform yourself how to reset the HomeKit Accessory under test to factory settings just in case anything goes wrong with the testing.

+# Step 0) - use the template

+You can use the [template](./tested_devices/TEMPLATE.md) starting point for your own report for a HomeKit accessory support by this project.

 # Step 1) - discovery

 [Documentation for the discover command](https://github.com/jlusiardi/homekit_python#discover)